What We Do

 British cosmologist and astrophysicist Martin Rees’ book, Just Six Numbers, explains how six basic values may define the universe and make life possible.
 Here is something I often say when meeting someone for the first time: “I’d love to hear your story.”
 Those six words frequently reveal surprising facts about someone, and, like Rees’ mathematical values, they can make connecting with someone in a meaningful way possible.

 For Julaine and me, our story has included embracing Roman Catholicism, the Calvary Chapel Movement, Vineyard Churches, Foursquare/Hope Chapel Churches, American Baptist Churches, Non-denominationalism, and Anglicanism, before a brief stint in Methodism.
-Our journey has not been one of spiritual confusion; on the contrary, it is one of following the Spirit and welcoming every person (and expression of Christianity) God places before us as family.

 Recent Liturgies